stardusteight-d4c/armazem/README.md

 const root = ReactDOM.createRoot(document.getElementById('root'));
 root.render(<Counter />);
 ```
-*<i>w3schools.com/react/react_useeffect.asp</i> <br />

-### Axios - make HTTP requests
+#### Axios - make HTTP requests

-The most common way for frontend programs to communicate with servers is through the `HTTP protocol`.
-You are probably familiar with the `Fetch API` and the `XMLHttpRequest` interface, which allows you to fetch resources and make HTTP requests.
+The most common way for frontend programs to communicate with servers is through the HTTP protocol.
+You are probably familiar with the Fetch API and the XMLHttpRequest interface, which allows you to fetch resources and make HTTP requests.

 As with Fetch, Axios is promise-based.
 However, it provides a more powerful and flexible feature set.

-Advantages of using Axios over the native Fetch API include:

- - Request and response interception
- - Streamlined error handling
- - Protection against XSRF
- - Support for upload progress
- - Response timeout
- - The ability to cancel requests
- - Support for older browsers
- - Automatic JSON data transformation

-Axios also provides a set of shorthand methods for performing different types of requests.
-The methods are as follows:

- - axios.request(config)
- - axios.get(url[, config])
- - axios.delete(url[, config])
- - axios.head(url[, config])
- - axios.options(url[, config])
- - axios.post(url[, data[, config]])
- - axios.put(url[, data[, config]])
- - axios.patch(url[, data[, config]])

-`By coupling requests with the useEffect hook it is possible to control and manage these requests through their dependency array:`
+By coupling requests with the useEffect hook it is possible to control and manage these requests through their dependency array:

 ```tsx
 // web/src/components/feed/integrate/TrendingPost.tsx